 Sometimes, like with the Spine, I go into an event with a racer’s mindset – concerning myself mostly with where I am relative to others and pulling out whatever tricks I can to end up in front, even if that means higher risk or running a slower time.
 Needless to say, that wasn’t my plan here.
 At Hardrock, my goal was to set my own pace, try to stick to my schedule, enjoy the views and the experience, and whatever place I ended up in is where I would end up.

 At the start we made our way out of town at a rather reasonable pace (at least compared to the sprint start at Tor Des Geants which is often a 7 minute mile to start a 205 mile race through the Alps).
-It was a social start, and I got to chat with a number of people I’ve long admired before we arrived at the first big creek crossing.
-A few people hesitated, but having had wet feet the entirety of the last three years in the UK I hopped right in.
+It was a social start and before we arrived at the first big creek crossing I got to chat with a number of people I’ve long admired, including Kilian Jornet and Francois D’Haene – the two fastest ever at Hardrock and two of the greatest ever in all of mountain ultra running.
+At the crossing a few people hesitated, but having had wet feet the entirety of the last three years in the UK I hopped right in.
 As I made it to the other side I shouted to photographer Howie Stern, “Take the picture now Howie, I’m ahead of Kilian!” (someone told me there’s a video of this… if you know where it is please point me to it 😂).

 Then on the other side Francois stopped for a moment, and there I was – for a solid mile I led Kilian and Francois at Hardrock.
 Kilian even asked for my thoughts on sleep strategies in longer efforts.
 Then about four miles into the race their pace, on my scale, went from relaxed to moderate.
 I wasn’t ready to change gears, and waved them on.